shikijs/shiki/docs/packages/twoslash.md

 //     ^?
 `.trim()

-// Before rendering, we need to prepare the types, so that the rendering could happend synchronously await twoslash.prepareTypes(source)
+// Before rendering, we need to prepare the types, so that the rendering can happen synchronously await twoslash.prepareTypes(source)

 // Then we can render the code